celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 The internal visibility modifier specifies that this mapping can only be accessed within the contract or any contracts that inherit from it.

-The mapping is named magazines, and it associates a Magazine struct with each uint key.
+The mapping is named `magazines`, and it associates a Magazine `struct` with each `uint` key.
 This means that the contract can use an integer value (the "key") to look up a specific magazine (the "value") stored in the magazines mapping.

-For example, if the mapping contains a Magazine struct with magazineId equal to 123, the contract can access this struct by calling magazines[123].
-This would return the Magazine struct associated with the key 123 in the mapping.
+For example, if the mapping contains a Magazine `struct` with `magazineId` equal to `123`, the contract can access this struct by calling `magazines[123]`.
+This would return the Magazine struct associated with the key `123` in the mapping.

 Up next, we would create a `getMagazine` function that will be used to retrieve data about a specific magazine in the contract.